Writing Style Guide

 Blender often has 100's of bugs fixed between releases, so it is not realistic to reference even a fraction of them from the manual, while keeping this list up to date.

-Issues which are known to the developers and are not going to be resolved before the next release can be documented as Known Limitations.
+Issues that are known to the developers and are not going to be resolved before the next release can be documented as Known Limitations.
 In some cases, it may be best to include them in the troubleshooting section.

 Avoid product placements, i.e. unnecessarily promoting software or hardware brands.
 Keep content vendor-neutral where possible.